bareos/bareos/docs/manuals/source/IntroductionAndTutorial/InstallingBareos.rst

    user=root
    password=<input>YourPasswordForAccessingMysqlAsRoot</input>

-It is recommended, to secure the Bareos database connection with a password.
-See :ref:`Catalog Maintenance -- MySQL <catalog-maintenance-mysql>` about how to archieve this.
-For testing, using a password-less MySQL connection is probable okay.
-Setup the Bareos database tables by following commands:
+It is recommended to secure the Bareos database connection with a password.
+See :ref:`Catalog Maintenance -- MySQL <catalog-maintenance-mysql>` on how to achieve this.
+For testing, using a password-less MySQL connection is probably okay.
+Setup the Bareos database tables using the following commands:

 .. code-block:: shell-session
    :caption: Setup Bareos catalog with MySQL